 The next room after this is also huge, and appears to be the main drive room.
 It’s full of equipment and lobsters breaking things apart and carting off the pieces.
 As the crew watches, there are several small explosions and it becomes clear that things are beginning to escalate.
 The lobsters appear to be entirely heedless as to the danger.

 The team decides to call a halt at this point and begins piling crystals and other interesting items on their sled for the return trip.
 The return is uneventful and they manage to dodge the lobsters.

 Once the sled is unloaded, Rob agrees to go forward to explore and acquire some of the remains of the aliens, which proceeds uneventfully.
 The stop to take another look at the huge crystal “power source”, then they figure it out.
 Shining lights of different frequencies into different places in different combinations produces different combinations of symbols, as if it is a giant light-based computer.
 This would be worth a fortune, but they’re unable to figure out how to extract it.

 They grab some more smaller devices, then Charles shines his floodlight into one of the devices on the floor below.
 It seems it’s some kind of engine control device, as a rumbling reverberates through the floor, followed by a major shock as you might expect from a large explosion.
 The derelict begins to vibrate quite violently.

-The crew decides that’s their queue to depart and rush back to the Beowulf, dodging collapsing walls and ceilings as they go.
+The crew decides that’s their cue to depart and rush back to the Beowulf, dodging collapsing walls and ceilings as they go.
 Arriving at the ship, they notice that the lobsters are still carrying on their business as if nothing is wrong: definitely not intelligent then!

 As they leave the vicinity of the wreck, there’s a massive explosion.
 The hull remains intact, but bright flames shoot out of the stern and the large hole on the side.
 It’s fairly obvious that anything inside is being fried, and they can see the white blob blackening and shrivelling from the heat…